sasTRproabi/sasTRproabi/README.md

 - 👋 Hi, I’m @sasTRproabi
-- 👀 I’m interested in coding, I love to write codes and make web pages, games and apps (but I dont have a game or an an app yet :D)
+- 👀 I’m interested in coding, I love to write codes and (try to) make games and apps (but I dont have a game or an an app yet :D)
-- 🐍 I’m currently learning Python
+- 🐍 I’m currently learning Python and C#

 <!---
 sasTRproabi/sasTRproabi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.